jdlib/deepdive/UserGuide.md

 assertEquals("abc", actual); // throws an AssertionError if actual does not equal "abc"
 ```

-If you test expectations using the Deep Dive fluent API based on `Actual` classes you don't need any basic assertion methods.
+If you test expectations using the DeepDive fluent API based on `Actual` classes you don't need any basic assertion methods.
 But still basic assertions are usefull from time to time - and the `Actual` classes itself implement their assertions using
 basic assertion methods.

-Deep Dive provides a basic assertions API similar to JUnit and TestNG which comes in three flavors with respect how to
+DeepDive provides a basic assertions API similar to JUnit and TestNG which comes in three flavors with respect how to
 include it in your code.
 To differentiate from JUnit and TestNG and to make
-transition to Deep Dive easier it uses `expect` instead of `assert` as prefix for the assertion methods:
+transition to DeepDive easier it uses `expect` instead of `assert` as prefix for the assertion methods:

 #### ExpectStatic
 Use `deepdive.ExpectStatic` as a replacement for the static methods defined in `org.junit.Assert` or `org.testng.Assert`: